Volvo Trucks North America has placed all its chips on the future of automated manual transmissions (AMT).

 Coming down that same grade proved even easier than climbing it thanks to an intuitive engine brake that feels like an old friend who’s got your back.
 I rolled the truck down the grade into a hard left turn and barely touched the service brake.

-Koeck says demand for vocational trucks is now growing relative to longhaul tractors thanks to a rebounding construction segment and a slowing long haul segment.
+Koeck says demand for vocational trucks is now growing relative to longhaul tractors thanks to a rebounding construction segment a the slowing long haul segment.

-Volvo sets new AMT penetration benchmarks seemingly every month, and that’s sure to only increase with the additional flexibility the crawler gears and power plant updates bring for next year’s models.
+Volvo sets new AMT penetration benchmarks seemingly every month, and that’s sure to only increase with the additional flexibility the crawler gear and power plant updates bring for next year’s models.

 The VHD is a comfortable truck to drive, and with a new flexibility to feed a curb-cutter or to lay asphalt at a walking pace, the limits rounding the corner in to 2017 are limitless.